grimme-lab/qc2-teaching/doc/scf.rst

 Classical Contributions
 ~~~~~~~~~~~~~~~~~~~~~~~

-First we start by computing the classical nuclear repulsion energy, *i.e.*
+First, we start by computing the classical nuclear repulsion energy, *i.e.*
 the Coulomb energy between the nuclei.

 .. admonition:: Exercise 3